Embracing Emotions: The Key to a Thriving Sex Life

 Sex is emotional.
 It’s thrilling, vulnerable, and vivid.
 The broader our emotional spectrum is, the more we can experience.
 Yet many of us live our lives confined to narrow bands of emotion, typically dominated by a select few feelings.
 Stress, exhaustion, and frustration were my primary experiences for a long time.

 The emotional silos that we live within show up in sex too.
-If your nervous system is running on fear, anxiety, and frustration, it can be challenging to transition into a shameless, safe, and creative erotic space.
-The journey to fulfilling sex begins with broadening our emotional range.
+If your nervous system is running on fear or anxiety it can be challenging to transition into a shameless, safe, and creative erotic space.
+The journey to this space begins with broadening our emotional range.

 FULL (EMOTIONAL) SPECTRUM